 It is always important to know the statute of limitations regarding car accidents in your state.
 You may lose the right to compensation if you do not file your bodily injury claim within Florida’s statute of limitations.

-Florida’s statute of limitations regarding car accidents state that you must file your lawsuit within four years of the date of the accident in question.
+Florida’s statute of limitations regarding car accidents states that you must file your lawsuit within four years of the date of the accident in question.
 While this certainly seems like a long time to file a suit, remember that it is in your best interest to file a claim as quickly as possible.

 It can take a long time to properly investigate an accident, negotiate a settlement, and prepare the case for trial.
 The sooner you act, the fresher the evidence surrounding the case is, and the more time your attorney has to build a stronger claim for you.